 And, if you feel like a carb-loaded lunch, try to do it pre-workout to give your body the ability to burn off those carbs, helping you stay in ketosis.

-If you don’t have the time to exercise regularly, ketosis is still possible, which you can learn more about with our informative guide on how to get the most out of keto without exercise.
+If you don’t have the time to exercise regularly, ketosis is still possible, which you can learn more about with our informative guide on how to get the most out of keto without exercise

 4. Get a PT (Personal Trainer)

-Having somebody to hand that you can reach out to and speak to regarding your keto diet can be essential towards helping you remain on track and stay in ketosis.
+Having somebody to hand that you can reach out to and speak to regarding your keto diet can be essential to helping you remain on track and stay in ketosis.
 A PT will be able to give you a customized plan that’s realistic for you to stick to and will make your ketosis maintainable.

 5. Talk to a Dietitian